gwen-williams/WeedsPy_MCMC/README.md

 For users of Anaconda on Mac: CLASS' preferred install method on Mac is through MacPorts.
 These scripts utilise CLASS' ability to talk to Python -- CLASS does not talk to the Anaconda-installed Python, nor the Anacaonda `pip`.
 It is advised that you have a MacPorts-installed Python as well, and use the system `pip` to install Python packages, otherwise these scripts will not run.

-## Script methodology
+## Overview of script methodology

-The [Weeds extension](https://www.iram.fr/IRAMFR/GILDAS/doc/pdf/weeds.pdf) of the CLASS software (part of the Gildas package) is a software that allows the analysis of synthetic spectra following the solving of the radiative transfer equation [(Maret et al. 2011)](https://ui.adsabs.harvard.edu/abs/2011A%26A...526A..47M/abstract).
-The JPL and CDMS catalogs are used to gather information about the modelled molecular lines such as the Einstein coefficients, partition function, and upper energy level degeneracy and energy.
+The [Weeds extension](https://www.iram.fr/IRAMFR/GILDAS/doc/pdf/weeds.pdf) of the CLASS software (part of the Gildas package) is a radiative transfer code that produces synthetic emission spectra for various molecules assuming local thermodynamic equilibrium [(Maret et al. 2011)](https://ui.adsabs.harvard.edu/abs/2011A%26A...526A..47M/abstract).
 Model parameters that are set by the user are the column density, excitation temperature, centroid velocity, FWHM velocity width, and source size.
 Weeds however does not allow the user the efficiently explore this parameter space, leaving the user to manually change them.
-The `WeedsPy_MCMC` scripts we present here use the in-built functionality of CLASS to talk to Python to facilitate a Bayesian analysis of the parameter space in the LTE modelling using the `emcee` Python package.
+The `WeedsPy_MCMC` scripts we present here use the in-built functionality of Gildas/CLASS to talk to Python to facilitate a Bayesian analysis of the parameter space in the LTE synthetic spectra using the `emcee` Python package.

 We include two generalised scripts, called `WeedsPy_MCMC.py` and `WeedsPy_MCMC.class`.
-Most variables are set by the use in `paramfile.txt`, and are read in by the `read_param_file` function.
+Most variables are set by the user in `paramfile.txt`, and are read in by the `read_param_file` function.
 We use the `emcee` Python package to explore the parameter space of the synthetic spectra.
-All function that carry out the emcee are located in a Python class in `WeedsPy_MCMC.py`.
+All functions that carry out the emcee are located in a Python class in `WeedsPy_MCMC.py`.

 These scripts give the user the option of exploring either 2, 4 or 5 free parameters in the synthetic spectra.
-The parameters explored are as follows:
+The parameters explored in each case are as follows:
 * two free parameters : column density and temperature
 * four free parameters : column density, temperature, centroid velocity, velocity width
 * five free parameters : column density, temperature, centroid velocity, velocity width, source size.

-Missing parameters in these use-cases are fixed by the user.
+Parameters not listed as free in each of these use-cases are fixed by the user.

 ## User guide